-A specially designed compressor that works in a circular motion instead of an up-and and-down piston action.
+A specially designed compressor that works in a circular motion instead of an up-and-down piston action.

-Carrier’s exclusive Serpentuff™ Heat Exchanger features a patented polypropylene laminate, so that it extracts nearly all of the heat from the system and makes the most of the energy used.
+Carrier’s exclusive Serpentuff™ Heat Exchangers feature a patented polypropylene laminate so that it extracts nearly all of the heat from the HVAC system and makes the most of the energy used.

 A state-of-the-art electronic thermostat with a built-in memory that can be programmed for different temperature settings at different times of the day.

-One outdoor unit that contains both a heating and a cooling system.
+One outdoor unit that contains both a heating and cooling system.

-Smart Recovery starts the system in advance to be sure that each zone reaches your selected temperature setting at the scheduled time.
+Smart Recovery starts the air conditioner or heating system in advance to be sure that each zone reaches yourr desired temperature setting at the scheduled time.

-The Thermidistat™ Control monitors temperatures both inside and outside, as well as indoor humidity and adjusts system operation to maintain the temperature and humidity levels set by the homeowner.
+The Thermidistat™ Control measures air temperature independently, both inside and outside, as well as indoor humidity, and adjusts HVAC system operation to maintain the temperature and humidity levels set by the homeowner.

-Unit that monitors and controls your HVAC system products.
+Unit that monitors and controls your HVAC system.

 Thermostatic Expansion Valve